DigitalPublishingToolkit/TODManual/md/Manual.md

  - replace the automatically added title;
  - add description (take this from the back cover text);
  - add date;
- - click Allow download and leave the visibility on Public.
+ - click Allow download and leave the visibility on Public;
  - and then Publish!
 Now you should be able to see your publication in [http://issuu.com/home/publications](http://issuu.com/home/publications)

 ###Step 6.2 LULU

 In this case we will need two PDFs:

-- For the inside, we need a single PDF with single pages, without cover.
+- For the inside, we need a single PDF with single pages, without cover
 - Spreadsheet for the cover (with spine)

 Go to [http://www.lulu.com/](http://www.lulu.com/)